Dental Crowns Edmonton

 However, patients must have healthy gums and jaws to receive this treatment.
 In some cases, patients may be able to receive a bone graft to become eligible for dental implant surgery.

-Our practice in Downtown Edmonton uses CEREC® technology to deliver faster and more convenient crown treatments compared to traditional methods.
+Our office in Downtown Edmonton uses CEREC® technology to deliver faster and more convenient crown treatments compared to traditional methods.
 CEREC allows us to craft crowns in our office on the day of your procedure.

 The traditional method of crown fabrication outsources the creation of your crown to an external lab, which can take several weeks to craft and ship a crown.
 During this time, you’d need to wear a temporary crown, which requires additional care and changes in the way you floss.
 A temporary crown may even fall out in rare circumstances.